jsimanis/BASH-Scripting/README.md

 # BASH-Scripting

-Login program creates new accounts and logs them in.
+Login script creates new accounts and logs them in.

 Passwords are salted, and hashed with SHA-256.